HERU-modeling/.github/profile/README.md

 # HERU-modeling

-Welcome to the Health Economic Research Unit (HERU) Modeling GitHub Page of the [Centre for Health Economic and Evaluation Sciences (CHÉOS)](https://www.cheos.ubc.ca/).
+Welcome to the Health Economic Research Unit (HERU) Modeling GitHub page of the [Centre for Health Economic and Evaluation Sciences (CHÉOS)](https://www.cheos.ubc.ca/).